juancaorg/nft-preview-card/README.md

 ## Acknowledgments

 Huge shoutout to [Arye Eidelman](https://stackoverflow.com/users/3458162/arye-eidelman) for his response on [Stack Overflow](https://stackoverflow.com/questions/2027657/overlapping-elements-in-css) on how to overlap elements in CSS.

-Also shoutout to this thread about [Border-radius and padding not playing nice on Stack Overflow](https://stackoverflow.com/questions/9409632/border-radius-and-padding-not-playing-nice).